Growyourbrand.net Reference notes on brand consequence May 2026

 Everyone knowing the brand is not the same as everyone needing it.

-A failed-brand audit should look for behavior the name still creates, not only recognition the name still holds.
+A failed-brand audit should look for behavior the name still creates, more than recognition the name still holds.

 Next Guide Files